KimberlyPickard/MakingTidyDataSets/README.md

 4. the result of our efforts: **NewTidySet.txt**

 **Run_Analysis.R** checks to see if the original data files are residing in the local directory.
-If necessary the data files will be script will download the files from directory:
+If necessary the data files will be downloaded from the directory:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip